monitisexchange/Monitis-Java-Plugins/GoogleAnalitics-Monitor/README.md

 That is all.

 Please note that we are presenting the sample approach only and naturally you can freely modify the code to reach your desired result.
+For more explanations you can look through article [Google Analytics With Monitis Dashboard](http://blog.monitis.com/index.php/2012/02/23/google-analytics-with-monitis-dashboard/)